What is the Ritucharya in Ayurveda?

-Ritucharya is a discipline in Ayurveda which focuses on consuming seasonal produces and living a lifestyle that is in tune with each season.
-By keeping the body and mind in sync with nature, one can avoid seasonal illnesses.
+Ritucharya is an Ayurvedic discipline that focuses on consuming seasonal produce and living a lifestyle that is in tune with each season.
+One can avoid seasonal illnesses by keeping the body and mind in sync with nature.

-This blog will cover the six different kinds of Ritucharya and the kind of diet and lifestyle each regimen asks one to maintain.
+Ritucharya in Ayurveda provides a holistic approach to aligning one's lifestyle and diet with the changing seasons.
+This blog will cover the six different kinds of Ritucharya and the diet and lifestyle each regimen requires.

 The Sanskrit word “Ritucharya” is comprised of two words.
 “Ritu” means season, and “Charya” means regimen.
 Ritucharya in ancient Ayurvedic practice is maintaining a lifestyle and diet routine to deal with the physical and mental impact one faces during seasonal changes.